Abhishek-Raj-Poudel/Space-Voiage-Website/README.md

-# Space-Voiage-Website
+# Space-Voyage-Website

-It is a space voiage website which I am learning to make from scrimba Here I am learning how to make a design system and learning alot about media query and responsiveness
+A space tourism themed website shows your destination and the pilots who will help you reach your destination.

+## Programs Used

+1. HTML
+2. CSS
+3. Javascript

+## Things Learned

+1. How to make a design system for an easier development experience
+2. How to use JavaScript to mimic react feature like react router.

+Demo Website